 The surprise of unexpected costs is a clear annoyance to many operators.
 Most aircraft owners know unexpected and complex technical issues do arise but the team’s experience ensures that they can effectively deal with these whilst also communicating clearly with the aircraft owner or manager so that there is clear understanding of the issue and quantum of work and costs.
 Many successful business people realise that clear and timely communication with clients provides for an effective relationship.
 Certainly, most of the owners and managers we spoke to were of this opinion.

 Looking at the financial aspects of ownership is clearly important to many owners and family offices.
 Keeping up to date with changing financial regulations in numerous jurisdictions while understanding complicated aviation laws is vital to ensuring cost effective ownership.
 Helicopter Services can offer an almost unique service where they can provide advice on the ownership structure of an aircraft.
-This part of the company is headed up by Samantha Snow, an expert in Tax planning for luxury asset ownership including Aircraft and Yachts.
-Along with her experienced corporate services team, they can provide owners and aircraft managers with tried and tested tax efficient solutions.

-In discussing Helicopter Services capabilities, Samantha was keen to point out that Helicopter Services can, if required, provide an AOC for aircraft which provides financial advantages as well as a number of other operational advantages while operating in Europe.
+In discussing Helicopter Services capabilities, Alessandro was keen to point out that Helicopter Services can, if required, provide an AOC for aircraft which provides financial advantages as well as a number of other operational advantages while operating in Europe.

-More importantly she mentioned that Helicopter Services has established a favourable package of corporate service options which can establish Maltese owning company structures to hold aircraft, whilst also registering the aircraft and allowing the asset owning company to benefit from favourable tax rates.
+More importantly he mentioned that Helicopter Services has established a favourable package of corporate service options which can establish Maltese owning company structures to hold aircraft, whilst also registering the aircraft and allowing the asset owning company to benefit from favourable tax rates.

-Samantha commented that “When an individual is considering the ownership and operation of an asset as complex and valuable as a helicopter, for whatever reason, they are not likely to do so in their own personal capacity and would generally look to establish an owning entity/structure.
+Alessandro commented that “When an individual is considering the ownership and operation of an asset as complex and valuable as a helicopter, for whatever reason, they are not likely to do so in their own personal capacity and would generally look to establish an owning entity/structure.
 In the first instance, establishing an appropriate ownership and use structure would provide the benefits and protection of asset segregation and limitation of liability; in addition, a carefully established ownership structure could also unlock fiscal and other advantages.
 For example, one of the many advantages of establishing an aircraft owning structure in Malta is the low tax regime which can see tax rates as low as 5% (and in some cases zero)”.

 The Maltese Government look very favourably on tax efficient structures for Aircraft.
 Malta is considered to be transparent and compliant within the European Union and OECD regulations.
 The corporate services arm of Helicopter Services also provides management and pilot services to clients.